bibekb11/EADLAB/Lab1/ReadMe.md

 **4. Rmote Repository**
 A remote in Git is a common repository that all team members use to exchange their changes.
 In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.In contrast to a local repository, a remote typically does not provide a file tree of the project's current state.
 Instead, it only consists of the .git versioning data.

+Here are a list of other commands that you will see often and their uses: git init → Create a new git repository.\
+git add “newfile” → Add a new file to your staging area.\
+git commit → Adds staged changes to your local repository.\
+git push “remote” “ branch” → Push local repository changes to your hosting service\
+git pull “remote” “ branch” → pull code from your hosting service to your local directory\
+git branch → See local branches\
+git branch “newName” → Create new local branch\
+git checkout “branchName” → Switch branches\
+git diff → See the actual difference in code between your working tree and your staging area\
+git status → Show which files are being tracked v. untracked\
+git log → Show recent commit history\
+git show “commit_id” → show details of specific commit\
+git stash → stash working directory\
+git help → manpages for git\
+git help “gitCommand”

+### **Collaboration and Contribution on GitHub**

+The workflow for contributing code can seem daunting at first.
+The most important thing to remember is to follow the patterns and standards outlined by the project you are working on (as we have already discussed).
+The general workflow that GitHub supports is fairly simple.

+1.Fork the target repo to your own account.
+2.Clone the repo to your local machine.
+3.Check out a new "topic branch" and make changes.
+4.Push your topic branch to your fork.
+5.Use the diff viewer on GitHub to create a pull request via a discussion.
+6.Make any requested changes.
+7.The pull request is then merged (usually into the master branch) and the topic branch is deleted from the upstream (target) repo.

+#### Step 1: Forking\
+#### Step 2: Cloning\
+             Clone the repo using the URL in the right sidebar.
+#### Step 3: Adding the Upstream Remote\
+          Change into the cloned directory and then at this point, you can add the upstream remote:
+#### Step 4: Checking Out a Topic Branch\
+          However, before you make your own changes, checkout a topic branch:
+#### Step 5: Committing\
+          Now, you can make your changes, and create a commit that tracks just those changes.
+#### Step 6: Pushing\
+          Next, you'll push this topic branch to your own fork of the project.
+#### Step 7: Creating a Pull Request\
+           Finally, you will create a pull request.
+First, go to your fork of the repo.
+You might see a "your recently pushed branches",  and if so, you can choose "Compare and Pull Request".
+Otherwise, you can select your branch from the dropdown, and subsequently click "Pull Request" or "Compare" at the top right of the repo section.

+### **Conclusion**

+From the above lab session we can conclude that Real life projects generally have multiple developers working in parallel.
+So a version control system like Git is needed to ensure there are no code conflicts between the developers.Additionally, the requirements in such projects change often.
+So a version control system allows developers to revert and go back to an older version of the code.Finally, sometimes several projects which are being run in parallel involve the same codebase.
+In such a case, the concept of branching in Git is very important.